GarrettTrott/static-node-and-express-site/README.md

-# My Portfolio - Node & Express
+# My Portfolio - Static Node & Express

 A portfolio site demonstrating my recent projects using node and express to dynamically serve requests and routing.